google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 ### Iframe delegation {: #iframe }

-Once an origin has received autoplay permission, it can delegate that permission to iframes via a new HTML attribute.
-Check out the [Gesture Delegation API proposal] to learn more.
+A [feature policy] allows developers to selectively enable and disable use of various browser features and APIs.
+Once an origin has received autoplay permission, it can delegate that permission to cross-origin iframes with a new [feature policy for autoplay].
+Note that autoplay is allowed by default on same-origin iframes.

 <pre class="prettyprint">
-&lt;iframe src="myvideo.html" gesture="media">
+&lt;iframe src="myvideo.html" allow="autoplay">
 </pre>

-Without iframe delegation, videos will not be able to autoplay with sound.
+When the feature policy for autoplay is disabled, calls to `play()` without a user gesture will reject the promise with a `NotAllowedError` DOMException.
+And the autoplay attribute will also be ignored.

 ### Example scenarios